nranjan2code/sutra-memory/docs/ui/README.md

 ## 📚 Documentation Overview

 This directory contains comprehensive documentation for the conversation-first UI revamp of Sutra AI.
-The UI proves that Sutra's storage engine (`storage.dat`) can replace classical database stacks (PostgreSQL, Redis, Elasticsearch) for user management, authentication, and conversation history.
+The UI proves that Sutra's storage engine (`storage.dat`) with its TCP binary protocol can replace classical database stacks for user management, authentication, and conversation history - without needing SQL, Cypher, or GraphQL query languages.

 ---